The Dashboard: Sign in to app.glowforge.com

 If you are using a non-PG material it is VERY IMPORTANT that you tell the Glowforge how thick it is so that it can focus the lid camera properly.
 Not doing so can cause a lot of alignment deviation, and your cuts can wind up falling into a hole in the material!

-Click on the button at the top of the thumbnail column, then click on Use Uncertified Material and enter the thickness of the material in inches:
+Click on the button at the top of the thumbnail column, then click on Use Uncertified Material and enter the thickness of the material in whichever units you have set up for the display.

 You can also use the left Search button in this palette to find the settings for your Proofgrade materials in case of a bad sticker (read error).
 Clicking on the material name will automatically load the correct settings for your Proofgrade materials into the correct slots for engraving, cutting and scoring.